Emessanakis/Emessanakis/README.md

 **`Fullstack Developer`**

-Hi everyone, I'm Lefteris.
-I come from Greece.
-I graduated in Computer Science from the University of East London(Metropolitan College), Athens Marousi, Greece.
+Hi everyone, I'm Lefteris

+I'm a passionate **Computer Science graduate** from the **University of East London (Metropolitan College)** in **Athens, Greece 🇬🇷**.

+I love exploring new technologies, building software that solves real-world problems, and continuously improving my skills in development and design.
+My interests include **web development**, **AI**, and **open-source projects**.
+I’m always learning, experimenting, and contributing wherever I can.

 ---